 What that means is you can’t neglect your spiritual emotional mental and physical self care and think that one facemask from Sephora is going to change everything.
 It will not.

-Last month boohoo reached out to me to be a part of their #DoYourThing Campaign Highlighting the importance of self-care in today society.
-Self-care is so powerful because it means more than going shopping for the perfect dress or going to the spa.
+Self-care is so powerful because it means more than going shopping or going to the spa.

 Loving yourself means taking the time intentionally to pay attention to the important part of what makes it balanced happy successful and helps you to perform at your best.